-Curiously, almost all physicists who attempt to "understand" quantum theory, or improve upon it, see the problem with the orthodox view as this intrusion of the observer: their aim is to try to rid quantum theory of "the observer", who by virtue of his subjective nature, is not, in their opinion, a suitable element in science.
+Curiously, almost all physicists who attempt to improve upon these orthodox formulations of quantum theory see the problem with these mainline views as this intrusion of the observer into physics: their aim is to try to rid quantum theory of "the observer", who by virtue of his subjective nature, must, in their opinion, be excluded from science.
 Thus most neuroscientists, philosophers, and physicists stand firmly united in the contemporary determined attempt to rid science of ourselves, considered as anything beyond the mechanical notion of human beings inherited from pre-twentieth century science.
-This stance is maintained in direct opposition to the greatest finding of twentieth century physics, which is that the failure of classical concepts entailed by the non-zero value of Planck's constant both opens the door to---and seemingly demands the presence of---agents that intervene in the otherwise inconclusive mechanical workings of nature: it is the intervention of participant/observers that brings particularity, or particular outcomes, into being.
-The crucial point is that the mathematics of quantum theory has a dynamical gap that provides both a natural place for, and apparently an absolute need for, interventions by efficacious agents.
-That was the conclusion reached already in 1926, and clarified by von Neumann in 1932.
-But in the latter part of the twentieth centuries, with the founding giants gone, the revisionists have been busy in a vain attempt to evade that profound discovery of the founders, and return to the naïve simplicity of the nineteenth century mechanical conception of man.
+This stance is maintained in direct opposition to what would seem to be the most profound advance in physics in three hundred years, namely the overcoming of the most glaring failure of classical physics, its inability to accommodate us, its creators.
+The most remarkable and salient feature of quantum theory is that the mathematics has a dynamical gap that, by virtue of its intrinsic form, provides a perfect place for Homo sapiens as we know and experience ourselves.
+That was the conclusion reluctantly recognized by the founders of quantum theory already in 1926, and clarified by von Neumann in 1932.
+In view of the profound philosophical difficulties attendant upon the classical mechanical conception of man it is odd that any thinking person would want to revert to it.